autonity/autonity/docker_e2e_test/README.md

 Python3 and docker based e2e testing framework for autonity.

 # Dependencies
+Run install_dep.sh to install all the dependencies.
+Or you can install them manually as below steps tells:
 In most linux distribution, python3 and pip3 are included, follow below guide in case your linux need them:
 ## update repo source
 `sudo apt-get update`
 ## Python3